apndx/DenMaker/Documentation/implementation_document.md

 # Project implementation

-The project has followed quite well the [initial plan](https://github.com/apndx/DenMaker/blob/master/Documentation/design_document.md)
+The project has followed mostly well the [initial plan](https://github.com/apndx/DenMaker/blob/master/Documentation/design_document.md)

 The user can choose either a denmaking with drawing, or test option in the main manu.
 Den-making phases: